 In Bangkok, buses heading east mostly leave from Ekkamai station (also known as the Eastern Bus Terminal), located conveniently on the city’s skytrain system.
 You might be able to get a bus straight to a ferry terminal in Laem Ngop, or otherwise, just take the bus to the town of Trat.
 Sometimes the Trat buses drop people going to Koh Chang at a seemingly random junction outside of town, so don’t be alarmed.
 Either way, a songthaew will pick you up and take you the half hour to the ferry pier.

-Two ferry terminals in Laem Ngop have boats going to the island: Koh Chang Ferry and Centrepoint Ferry.
-They’re several miles apart, but both will reach the northern tip of Koh Chang in an hour or less.
+Two ferry companies in Laem Ngop have boats going to the island: Ferry Koh Chang and Centrepoint Ferry.
+Their terminals on the mainland are several miles apart, but both will reach the northern tip of Koh Chang in an hour or less.
 Food and drinks are served on board, and the journey is surprisingly comfortable.
 Even passengers who usually get seasick probably won’t have too much of a problem, as the strait between the island and the mainland is protected from the big waves of the open ocean.
 Take this time to enjoy the spectacular views of this verdant tropical island!

 Once you reach Koh Chang, you’ll find a mass of songthaews just outside the ferry pier waiting to take you to your destination.
 They all charge the same price, so don’t worry about negotiating like you would with a tuk-tuk.
 The price is determined by which beach you’re getting off at.
 It costs 150 baht ($4.25) to get to the island’s southernmost beaches and takes about half an hour.